FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Experiments

 \subsection{Experimental Setup}

 In this section, we present comprehensive experiments on the UVG dataset \cite{uvg} to validate the effectiveness of FFNeRV.
 UVG is commonly used for video compression tasks, containing seven videos and 3900 frames with 1920 × 1080.
 In all experiments, $\alpha$, $\lambda_1$, and $\lambda_2$ in Equation \ref{eq_loss} were set to 0.7, 0.1, and 0.1.
-We evaluated the quality of video frames with the mean square error-based metric, PSNR.
-We first compare FFNeRV with other frame-wise video representations, NeRV and E-NeRV.
-For a fair comparison, we followed the experimental settings in E-NeRV.
-All video frames were resized to a resolution of 1280 × 720 and the up-scale factors of each convolution block were set to 5, 2, 2, 2, 2 to reconstruct 1280 × 720 frames from the feature map of size 16 × 9.
-We trained models on each video using the adam optimizer for 300 epochs with a batch size of 1.
-We evaluated models using every frame in each video, as opposed to the experimental setting in E-NeRV, which samples 150 frames from seven videos each.
-The performance of baselines was evaluated using the same experimental setting but with their official codes.
-We set the temporal resolution of multi-resolution grids to 64, 128, 256, and 512 for sequences of 600 frame videos and 192, 288 for sequences of 300 frame videos.

-We used UVG videos with the original resolution (1920 × 1080) to compare with state-of-the-art methods on the video compression task.
-We set the up-scale factors of convolution blocks to 5, 3, 2, 2, 2 for 1920 × 1080 frames.
-We trained respective models for seven videos, with temporal grid resolutions of 300, 600 for 600 frame videos and 150, 300 for 300 frame videos.
-We trained each model for 600 epochs, applying all of the introduced model compression techniques: compact convolution blocks, QAT, optional pruning, and entropy coding.
-We applied the compact convolution blocks except for the first block and QAT with 8-bit width.
-NeRV employed unstructured weight pruning, which may produce a non-negligible storage cost for the indices that specify which components of the network weights in some computer systems~\cite{weiprune}.
-We also evaluated our models with unstructured pruning for fair comparisons, which eliminates 20\% of the total convolutional weights.
+We evaluated the quality of video frames by the peak signal-to-noise ratio (PSNR) metric.
+We first compared FFNeRV with other frame-wise representation methods for video representation and frame interpolation, and compared with the state-of-the-art algorithms for video compression.
+For frame interpolation, we warped the nearest seen frames according to the size of $\mathcal{N}$, to reconstruct a frame at arbitrary time coordinates.
+Given that our model was designed to reconstruct flow maps for fixed distances, we adjusted the flow maps according to the distance between the provided time coordinate and the reference frames.
+Moreover, we omitted the final aggregation step to enhance visual quality by avoiding the use of the unseen independent frame.
+Please refer to the appendix for more implementation details.